-This is a multi-part series of articles where we’re going to look at developing a hypothetical tracking device that incorporates Bluetooth Low Energy (BLE), GPS, an accelerometer, and a USB rechargeable lithium battery.
+This is a two-part series where we’re going to look at developing a hypothetical tracking device that incorporates Bluetooth Low Energy (BLE), GPS, an accelerometer, and a USB rechargeable lithium battery.

 When you have a new product that you want to develop, the first thing you should do is look at the big picture.
 This is what established hardware companies already do.

 You don’t want to jump right into developing a production prototype because you will get lost in all the fine details.

 Instead, first focus on what I call a preliminary production design (or sometimes just called a preliminary product design).
 The key is that it focuses on a manufacturable version of your product, and not just on a Proof-of-Concept (POC) prototype.

 This case study is based on a sample of my do-it-for-you Predictable Hardware Report service.
 You can download the sample report here .
 The goal of this article is to teach you about the preliminary design process and all of the information it provides, not to talk about my service.